 Well over 1300 people participated in events, convenings, calls, use of the public website and the private community platform, and our social media during this time.
 After launching the beta community platform for four and a half months, and looking at the envisioned business model of a membership supported global online community, supported additionally by sponsorship and philanthropy, we decided to close out the pilot in October 2016.
 Many introductions were made, signposting people to information resources, tools, and investment resources, and many in our community shared that this initiative changed their thinking and actions on investing with a gender lens.
 A report on our findings throughout the pilot has been made available to funders and advisors.
 If you would like a copy, please get in touch. (add a link to firstname.lastname@example.org)

-In January 2017, the Wharton Social Impact Initiative, Women Effect founder Suzanne Biegel and the Criterion Institute Board of Directors decided to move Women Effect content and expertise to Wharton Social Impact Initiative (WSII) at the Wharton School, University of Pennsylvania.
-This transition is now in process, and a new website will launch within the next several months.
-Stay tuned for the next chapter!
+In January 2017, the Wharton Social Impact Initiative, Women Effect founder Suzanne Biegel and the Criterion Institute Board of Directors decided to move part of the Women Effect content and expertise to Wharton Social Impact Initiative (WSII) at the Wharton School, University of Pennsylvania.

 We are so appreciative of the funders and supporters, team, and community that have been part of Women Effect since the beginning.